-College of Dentistry
+School of Dentistry

-The College of Dentistry is centrally located in the city of Dallas, about one mile east of the downtown business district.
+The School of Dentistry is centrally located in the city of Dallas, about one mile east of the downtown business district.
 This is an area where restored historic homes and varied types of new construction create diverse neighborhoods.
 The Texas State Fairgrounds and the downtown arts district, with its world-class performance halls and art museum, help make this part of Dallas an exciting place to live and work.
 Living accommodations are located as close as one block from the campus.

 Office of Recruitment and Admissions

-College of Dentistry
+School of Dentistry

-3302 Gaston Ave.
+3302 Gaston Ave., Suite 525

 Dallas, TX 75246